ai-driven-dev/ai-driven-dev-community/ressources/prompts/feature-request.md

 ## 👌 Existing features

-### Acknowledge specs and code from specification from your feature `:instructExistingFeatureAcknowledgements`
+### Acknowledge specs and code from specification from your feature `:featExAcknowledgements`

 ```text
 Here are the specifications of the feature I need to code (surrounded by "---" delimiters).